Table of contents

 "Can you make the large amount of mistakes that people make ..."

-Normally, an improvement project starts with the question, "By what percentage do you want to reduce making mistakes?"
-Innovators know this is a stupid question. - NO mistakes - of course, here is the big hairy goal (BHAG - big hairy audacious goal).
+Normally an improvement project starts with the question, "By what percentage do you want to reduce making mistakes?"
+Innovators know that this is a stupid question. - NO mistakes - here is of course the big hairy goal (BHAG - big hairy audacious goal).
 The question to be asked here is "Why?"
 Why do we want to reduce the number of errors?
-Are we doing that to improve the customer experience?
-To avoid having to repeat work?
+Do we do that to improve the customer experience?
+To prevent work having to be restarted?
 To reduce costs?
-Or just because the boss asked for it…?
+Or just because the boss asked for it ...?

 As you can see, asking the why question can make it much clearer what exactly it started.
 If, as in this case, it is "reducing the number of times work has to be renewed and saving costs", the new Challenge becomes: "Can the number of times that work has to be renewed and the level of costs in the registration process for Z are reduced by using AI? ".
 Addressed in this way, innovation becomes much easier and there is much more room for researching various possible solutions.
 This makes the improvement goal much clearer, more measurable and easier to define.